Asparagus bean: Cultivation

 The pods, which can begin to form 60 days after sowing, hang in groups of two or more.
 They are used as vegetables when they are picked before they reach full maturity; however, overlooked mature pods can be used like dry beans.
 When harvesting, it is important not to pick the buds above the beans since the plant will set many more beans on the same stem in the future.
 The plants take longer to reach maturity than bush beans, but once they start producing, the pods are quick-growing, and daily checking and harvesting are often necessary.
-The plants can produce beans until the first frost.
+In temperate climates, the plants can produce beans until the first frost.
 The plant attracts many pollinators, specifically various types of wasps and ants.

 The plant is easy to grow in areas with hot and humid summers where other green bean varieties may succumb to heat damage in summer, and as such, is worthy of more cultivation in these areas.
 This plant is particularly easy to grow in the Southeastern United States and southerly Midwestern United States, where it is not currently grown commonly.

 Uses

+Culinary

 The crisp, tender pods are eaten both fresh and cooked.
 They are at their best when young and slender.
 They are sometimes cut into short sections for cooking uses.
 As a West Indian dish, they are often stir-fried with potatoes and shrimp.
 In Odisha, India, they are used to make a variety of dishes, especially a sour dish - ଝୁଡ଼ୁଙ୍ଗ ବେସର [judunga besara] cooking along with mustard sauce and lime.
 They are also used in stir-fries in Chinese cuisine, Thai cuisine and Kerala cuisine.

 In the Philippines, they are widely eaten stir-fried with soy sauce, garlic, and hot pepper and in an all-vegetable dish called utan, or are stewed in bagoong-based dishes such as pinakbet and dinengdeng.
 Other Filipino dishes that have yardlong beans as ingredients are sinigang and kare-kare.
 Yardlong beans are also separated from the pod and are cooked with the buds of the alukon tree (Broussonetia luzonica, synonym Alleaenthus luzonicus) and other vegetables in a dish called agaya in northeastern Luzon.

-In Malaysian cuisine, they are often stir-fried with chillies and shrimp paste (belacan) or used in cooked salads (kerabu).
-Another popular option is to chop them into very short sections and fry them in an omelet.

-In Suriname cuisine, they are served with roti Similarly, in Trinidad and Tobago and Guyana, it is an Indo-Trinidadian/Indo-Guyanese dish that is fried or curried and served with roti or rice.
+In Suriname cuisine, they are served with roti.
+Similarly, in Trinidad and Tobago and Guyana, it is an Indo-Trinidadian/Indo-Guyanese dish that is fried or curried and served with roti or rice.

+They are called මෑ කරල් (mae karal) in Sri Lankan cuisine, and are used for stir-fries and as a curry.
+The Department of Agriculture (Sri Lanka) has released eight varieties of the bean for cultivation.

 Nutrition

-They are a good source of protein, vitamin A, thiamin, riboflavin, iron, phosphorus, and potassium, and vitamin C, folate, magnesium, and manganese.
+They are a good source of carbohydrates, protein, vitamin A, thiamin, riboflavin, iron, phosphorus, and potassium, and vitamin C, folate, magnesium, and manganese.

 A serving of 100 grams of yardlong beans contains 47 calories, 0 g of total fat, 4 mg sodium (0% daily value), 8 g of total carbohydrates (2% daily value), and 3 g of protein (5% daily value).